 We are a publicly traded Delaware limited partnership, formed by Diamondback on February 27, 2014 to, among other things, own, acquire and exploit oil and natural gas properties in North America.
 The Partnership is currently focused on oil and natural gas properties in the Permian Basin.
-As of June 30, 2014, the General Partner held a 100% non-economic general partner interest in the Partnership, and our affiliates had an approximate 93% limited partner interest in the Partnership consisting of Diamondback holding an approximate 92% limited partner interest and Wexford holding an approximate 1% limited partner interest.
+As of June 30, 2014, the General Partner held a 100% non-economic general partner interest in the Partnership, and our affiliates had an approximate 93% limited partner interest in the Partnership consisting of Diamondback holding an approximate 92% limited partner interest.
 Diamondback owns and controls the General Partner.